mthutter/golf-league-manager/README.md

 As an active participant in a recreational golf league, I recognized several opportunities to improve the efficiency and accuracy of league administration.

 Manual calculations for standings, skins payouts, and historical reporting were time-consuming and prone to error.
-This application was developed to automate those processes while providing league members with timely access to scoring and performance information.
+This application was developed to automate those processes while providing league members with real-timeaccess to week-to-week scoring and standings information.

 The project continues to evolve through real-world usage and ongoing feedback from league participants, serving as both a practical tool and an ongoing software engineering exercise in iterative development, refactoring, and feature enhancement.